 Charla Nash, 57, was attacked in Stamford, Conn., in 2009 by a friend's 200-pound chimpanzee, which ripped off her nose, lips, eyelids and hands.

-She underwent radical surgery at the Brigham and Women's Hospital in Boston, becoming one of only a few people in the world to have received a full face transplant, which lasted for a total of 20 hours.
+She underwent a historic surgery at the Brigham and Women's Hospital in Boston, becoming one of only a few people in the world to have received a full face transplant, which lasted for a total of 20 hours.

 "These professionals first saved my life, then healed my wounds and strengthened me to face an uncertain future.
-They helped me adapt to a near impossible situation where I was unable to see, smell, and move with confidence without the use of hands."
+They helped me adapt to a near impossible situation where I was unable to see, smell, and move with confidence without the use of hands," she added.

 "I'm beginning to feel my jaw and chin," she said off air.
 "And I can move my mouth and smile.
 I still feel weak.
 But little by little I'm getting stronger."